Restricted maximum likelihood estimation in generalized linear mixed models: Integrated Likelihood

 In making this approximation, the monotonically increasing behavior of the EM algorithm is no longer strictly guaranteed since the expectation is not performed with respect to the true posterior distribution.
 On the other hand, the approximation eases optimization of the integrated likelihood since, given $p(\bu;\btheta) = N\{\bzero, \bD(\btheta)\}$, and the E-step reduces to computing $\int \bu \bu^\top \, p(\bbeta, \bu\vert\phi,\btheta;\by) d\bu$, which has a closed form when employing \eqref{eqn:Stiratelli_approximatenormal}.
-In fact, in the case of $\bD(\btheta) =\diag(\sigma^2_1\bI_{q_1},\ldots,\sigma^2_K\bI_{q_K})$ as presented at the beginning of section \ref{subsec:schall}, it can be shown that the REML estimates of the variance components produced from the integrated likelihood approach are identical to the approximate linearization method of \citet{schall1991estimation}.
+In fact, as pointed out below \eqref{eqn:mixedmodeleqns}, when $\bD(\btheta) =\diag(\sigma^2_1\bI_{q_1},\ldots,\sigma^2_K\bI_{q_K})$ the REML estimates of the variance components produced from the integrated likelihood approach coincide with those of the approximate linearization method of \citet{schall1991estimation}; see Section 3 of \citet{schall1991estimation}, where this equivalence is stated in more detail.

 Using an EM algorithm to maximize the integrated likelihood in \eqref{eqn:integratedlikelihood} was also explored by \citet{mcculloch1994maximum}, who developed a framework for REML (as well as unrestricted maximum likelihood) estimation of variance components for binary GLMMs.
 The framework is implemented using a threshold model with latent variables i.e., for binary responses we assume $y_i = \text{I}(w_i>0)$, $i=1,\ldots,n$, where $\text{I}(\cdot)$ denotes the indicator function and $w_i $ is a normal distributed random variable.
 An LMM is then specified for the $w_i$'s, with an EM algorithm used to optimize the resulting form for $\ell_{\text{int},R}(\phi,\btheta;\by)$. \citet{mcculloch1994maximum} suggested the application of either numerical integration or Gibbs sampling \citep{gelfand1990sampling} for the E-step.
 Much later on, \citet{meza2009estimation} proposed a variation of this procedure for REML estimation of binary GLMMs using the probit link.
 Similar to \citet{mcculloch1994maximum}, a latent variable representation of the binary GLMM link is used.
 The fixed effects coefficients $\bbeta$ are (again) considered random and given a flat prior, but this time a stochastic approximated EM (SAEM) algorithm \citep{delyon1999convergence} is employed to update the subsequent integrated likelihood, which is reported to be more computationally efficient than a standard Monte Carlo EM algorithm, since samples are recycled from one iteration to the next.